Iranian Land Reform: White Revolution

-Mohammad Reza Shah wanted to promote Iranian economic and social reform in a coordinated reform project which become the White Revolution.
+Mohammad Reza Shah wanted to promote Iranian economic and social reform in a coordinated reform project which became the White Revolution.
 After Amini's resignation, the cabinet of Prime Minister Asadollah Alam was commissioned to legislate the reforms.
 In January 1963 the Minister of Agriculture, Arsanjani, drafted an amendment to the Land Reform Law which was intended to put an end to the Iranian feudal system which still existed during the Qajar period.
 Critics of land reform from the ranks of large landowners accused Arsanjani that the reform law would violate the constitution, the laws of Islam, and the country's existing laws.
 It became clear that the White Revolution program, and especially land reform, against the resistance of the large landowners and the clergy could only be implemented if it were supported by the vast majority of the Iranian population.
 For this reason the Shah planned a referendum in which Iranian citizens should vote on whether they would approve or reject the reform plans.
-Although Ruhollah Khomeini branded the referendum an anti-Islamic project and called on all believers not to vote 5,598,711 Iranians voted in favor and only 4,115 opposed.
-Grand Ayatollah Hossein Borujerdi also spoken out against the reform program but his death in March 1961 invalidated the anti-White Revolution fatwa.
+Although Ruhollah Khomeini branded the referendum an anti-God project and called on all believers not to vote, 5,598,711 Iranians voted in favor and only 4,115 opposed.
+Grand Ayatollah Hossein Borujerdi also spoken out against the reform program, but his death in March 1961 invalidated the anti-White Revolution fatwa.

 Mohammad Reza Shah said before the referendum:

 “If I have decided to refer these reforms to a referendum, it is because I want to prevent our peasants from becoming serfs again, that our country's natural resources benefit a few people and that these revolutionary changes no longer matter can be impaired or destroyed at the instigation of a minority."